ucsd-cse15l-w24/ucsd-cse15l-w24.github.io/src/week1/index.md

 printing the page to PDF and uploading to the Lab Report 1 assignment on Gradescope.

+**Note:** Make sure to use backticks \` around keywords such as commands, file names, paths, etc. to make them show up as code like `cd`.

 ### Submission FAQ

 **Should I submit the Google Doc we used during the lab session for this Lab